Vestfjarðagöng

 Only the Tungudalur arm has two lanes throughout.
-Much of the rest of the tunnel has only one lane with passing places, with traffic light control to avoid collisions.
+Much of the rest of the tunnel has only one lane with passing places, with traffic light control at curved sections to avoid collisions.

-The tunnel avoids the Breiðadalsheiði road pass, whose summit at 610m was formerly the highest pass in regular use in the Westfjords.
+The tunnel avoids the Breiðadalsheiði road pass, the summit of which at 610m was formerly the highest pass in regular use in the Westfjords.
 It was frequently blocked by snow and prone to avalanches.